2022 Arizona elections: Results

 The original round of vote counting ended on November 21, with Mayes having 511 more votes than Hamadeh in unofficial results, within the 0.5% margin for an automatic recount.
 The results of the recount were announced on December 29, with Mayes having 280 more votes than Hamadeh.

-State Treasurer
+State treasurer

-Incumbent Republican State Treasurer Kimberly Yee originally announced her intentions to retire to run for governor.
+Incumbent Republican state treasurer Kimberly Yee originally announced her intentions to retire to run for governor.
 However, she later withdrew from that race to instead run for reelection.
 She was first elected in 2018 with 54.3% of the vote.

 Corporate finance officer Bob Lettieri and state representative Jeff Weninger unsuccessfully challenged Yee in the Republican primary.

-Democratic state senator Martín Quezada is the Democratic nominee.
+Democratic state senator Martín Quezada was the Democratic nominee.

 Yee was successful, winning approximately 56% of the vote.

 Superintendent of Public Instruction

 Incumbent Democratic Superintendent of Public Instruction Kathy Hoffman ran for re-election.
 She was first elected in 2018 with 51.6% of the vote.

 Republicans nominated Tom Horne, former superintendent and former Arizona Attorney General, who defeated real estate manager Shiry Sapir, and state representative Michelle Udall.

 Hoffman conceded defeat on November 17.

 The original count of the election results had Horne winning by 8,967 votes; the recount results had Horne winning by 9,188 votes.